 Microscopically, these tumours are lined by flat, cuboid, or hobnail cells 8, while the fibrous septa may contain mature tubules 3.

-MCRT generally has the appearance of a multilocular cystic encapsulated mass on most modalities.
+Multilocular cystic renal tumours generally have the appearance of a multilocular cystic encapsulated mass on most modalities.

 May present as a large abdominal mass displacing and effacing adjacent bowel loops.